-Dr. Peter Kreeft is a professor of philosophy at Boston College, and an apologist for the faith in the tradition of C. S. Lewis.
-He has written a book on the problem of suffering entitled Making Sense out of Suffering.
-What follows is most of Chapter 7 from this book.
+Dr. Peter Kreeft, professor of philosophy at Boston College, and an apologist for the faith in the tradition of C. S. Lewis, wrote a book on the problem of suffering entitled Making Sense out of Suffering.
+What follows is most of Chapter 7.
 Dr. Ronald Enroth states unequivocally, "There will be a struggle with the question of why God allowed people to be ensnared" in a cultic group.
-Dr. Paul Martin also identifies this issue:
+Dr. Paul Martin also identified this issue:

 "The cultic experience often results in a crisis of faith: "How could God allow this to happen to me?"
 "I must be horrible since I failed God and His plan for my life."...
 A need for meaning among these people is paramount.
 The victim must be helped to regain a belief in self and the world that allows room for "bad things happening to good people."

-Dr. Kreeft tackles this issue with his inimitable style and verve.
+Dr. Kreeft tackles this issue with style and verve.